RichieBzzzt/Sundae/README.md

 # Sundae
-An example SSDT Projet for creating logins and users, and latering domain when deploying using PostSSDTBuildDeploy
+An example SSDT Project for creating logins and users, and latering domain when deploying using PostSSDTBuildDeploy

 ## Steps
 1. Build the Sundae sln in Visual Studio.